Muaad-M/Muaad-M/README.md

 Cybersecurity is a battleground.
 But not one won with bravado — it’s won with readiness, reflection, and a relentless commitment to growth.

 I train daily, not because I know everything, but because I don’t.
 I read, simulate, break, and rebuild.
 I learn from the experts, and from my own mistakes.
-I document not just wins, but near-misses — because every log, every alert, every overlooked packet is a lesson.

 I approach cybersecurity with the discipline of a **soldier**, the curiosity of a **strategist**, and the humility of a **lifelong learner**.

+---

+## Professional Background

+### 🛠️ IT & Network Support Technician

+Before transitioning into cybersecurity, I worked in a frontline IT support role, where I applied secure configuration practices and led initiatives to harden systems against common attack vectors:

+- Configured BIOS settings on student desktop machines to **disable USB ports**, mitigating the risk of malware infections via unauthorised flash drives.
+- Hardened web browser settings across student workstations to prevent storage of personal data, enhancing privacy and reducing data leakage risks.
+- Installed and pinned only approved applications on desktops to **restrict unauthorised software installations**, reducing exposure to malware and watering hole attacks.
+- Orchestrated a **proactive IT maintenance schedule**, reducing hardware/software failures by 40% and closing critical security vulnerabilities.
+- Trained and mentored a team of 9 IT support colleagues, embedding cybersecurity awareness, safe handling of user data, and correct escalation procedures.

+This experience gave me a strong operational foundation and highlighted the importance of defence-in-depth from the endpoint up.

+---

+## Incident Response Experience

+I am incident response-tested through the completion of two advanced, simulation-based scenarios designed to replicate real SOC environments:

+### 🔐 Telstra, Australia – *Security Operations Analyst* *(3hr Simulation)*
+- Triaged a **high-severity malware incident** through SIEM and firewall log analysis, aiding containment.
+- Helped identify and block over **1,500 Spring4Shell-related intrusion attempts** by updating detection logic reviewed by senior analysts.
+- Contributed to **post-incident review** documentation: timelines, findings, and lessons learned.

+### 🛡️ ANZ, Australia – *Security Analyst* *(3hr Simulation)*
+- Analysed **suspicious emails** via header inspection and sandboxing; extracted and reported IOCs to improve mail filtering.
+- Diagnosed **internal network anomalies** using Wireshark and hex analysis; recovered artefacts and reported findings.
+- Authored concise **incident notes** adopted in SOC tracking and used by senior analysts for briefings.

 ---

 ## Training & Certifications